gospino123/chat-gpt-react-clone/README.md

 # ChatGPT Clone

 <details><summary>WillGPT Preview</summary>
+<p><em>Recording was done slowly to allow for users to view the demo with ease.
+However, this may be a bit too slow for most.
+Therefore, I apologize in advance for the .gif's speed.</em></p>

 ![Preview of WillGPT, the ChatGPT clone.
 The user is typing a message to the Language Learning Model, and it is responding coherently](https://github.com/gospino123/chat-gpt-react-clone/blob/main/.github/WillGPT.gif)